You & Me (Jennie song): Music and lyrics

 "You & Me" was described as a "sultry" dance-pop and "dreamy" EDM song driven by synth sounds, composed by Vince, Teddy, and 24, and written by the latter two along with Danny Chung.
 The Coachella version of the song shows "Jennie's versatility", as the track is driven by a more hip-hop-heavy beats and includes an additional rap verse written by long-time collaborator Bekuh Boom.
 Lyrically, the track is a love song in which Jennie sings about falling for the person she's singing to and being ready to let go of any fear when it comes to love.
 In the chorus, she sings, "I love you and me / Dancing in the moonlight," emphasizing that nothing else matters to her other than her connection with her lover.

 Reception

-People's editors spoke highly of "You & Me", stating "the new track finds the K-pop idol highlighting her alluring vocals and rap skills, and lyrically wearing her heart on her sleeve".
-Giselle P. Acosta of The Harvard Crimson found the lyrics to be "thematically playful and interesting" and praised them for blending Jennie's trademark assertiveness and self-confidence with selfless passion for her lover.
-However, Acosta criticized the instrumental for being "run-of-the-mill" background noise that overpowered the singer's vocals, describing it negatively as "screeching synths".
-She felt that the song was a sonic departure away from Jennie's successful previous single "Solo" and fell short of expectations given her prestige.
+People's editors praised "You & Me", noting that the track showcases Jennie's "alluring vocals" and rap delivery while lyrically presenting her emotions openly.
+Giselle P. Acosta of The Harvard Crimson described the lyrics as "thematically playful and interesting", applauding the way they merge Jennie’s "assertiveness" and self-assurance with a selfless devotion to her partner.
+Still, Acosta criticized the instrumental, calling it "run-of-the-mill" background noise dominated by "screeching synths" that overshadowed Jennie’s voice.
+She argued that the track marks a sonic shift from Jennie’s earlier single "Solo" and ultimately doesn’t meet the expectations tied to her status.